VladSobur/powerbi-construction-dashboard/README.md

 The dashboard is built using a star schema:
 * **Fact Table**
-  * `Fact_Cost`: stores actual costs and budget data
+  * `Fact_Cost`: stores actual costs and budget data The model is structured using a star schema to enable efficient filtering, aggregation, and scalable reporting across project dimensions.

 * **Dimension Tables**
   * `Dim_Project`: project attributes (type, manager, size, status)